Dyslexia Assessment Services

 FAQ

-• Dyslexia is a difference in the way the brain processes, stores and remembers information, which can affect how a person learns to read, spell, and write.
+Dyslexia is a difference in the way the brain processes, stores and remembers information, which can affect how a person learns to read, spell, and write.
 It is a lifelong neurological condition.
-It’s important to know that dyslexia is not linked to intelligence or effort — children and adults with dyslexia are just as capable and bright as anyone else - they simply learn in a different way and may need alternative strategies to help them succeed.
+It is important to know that dyslexia is not linked to intelligence or effort — children and adults with dyslexia are just as capable and bright as anyone else - they simply learn in a different way and may need alternative strategies to help them succeed.

 Children with dyslexia often find reading and spelling more challenging, and may read more slowly or need extra time to process written words.
 The level of difficulty can vary from mild to more significant, and it can sometimes affect other areas too, such as reading comprehension, maths, organisation and learning additional languages.